tanwasp/RVIS-library/README.md

 ## Acknowledgements
-- Rey Valley International School for their collaboration and insights.
+- Rey Valley International School for the opportunity and their collaboration and insights.